ds-ws22/website/docs/course-syllabus.md

 ## Textbooks

-While there is no official textbook for the course, we will be assigning readings from the following textbooks.
+While there is no official textbook for the course, we will be assigning readings from the following textbooks:

 *Available as E-Books in the [HdM library](https://www.hdm-stuttgart.de/bibliothek/angebot/eBooks):*